KieronQuinn/uTag/app/src/main/res/raw/faq.md

 This sometimes happens if you're using SmartThings with Xposed (rooted).
 Clear the data of SmartThings, open it (the mod may take a moment to re-initialise), sign in and then reboot your device.
 This resets the notification token.

+# Why is uTag not available on Google Play or F-Droid?
+uTag requires modifying the SmartThings app and installs an APK to do so, which is not allowed on Google Play or F-Droid.